KwokRen/Portfolio-Website-Project-One-GA-/project-worksheet.md

 # Project Overview
+Building a website using the skills learned from unit one of the course.
+The website will include different sections that overall display you as a person and the projects you've made.
+This website will be your portfolio.
 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.